Poisson manifolds of strong compact type over 2-tori: Background on K3 surfaces and the Poisson structure on the universal family

 There are still some inconveniences present here.
-The space $M_1$ can be shown not to be Hausdorff, and the period map $\tau_1$ is not injective.
+It can be shown that $M_1$ is not Hausdorff, and that the period map $\tau_1$ is not injective (see \cite[Remark VIII.12.2]{barth1984compact}).
 These problems disappear when taking into account the K\"{a}hler structure.

 \begin{defi} We define $M_2$ to be the subset of the bundle

 consisting of all K\"{a}hler classes. \end{defi}